eagles-project/skywalker/docs/quick_start.md

 pip3 install matplotlib
 ```

-You can run this script without arguments in interactive mode (`-i`) to see
+Run the script to see the plot.
-the plot:

 ```
 python3 plot_surface.py